purchasingtoolpak/lanyon/_posts/2017-05-12-supplier-financial-viability-template.md

 ---
 layout: post
-title: Supplier Fiancial Viability Template
+title: Supplier Financial Viability Template
 image: img/supplier-financial-viability-template.png
 description: Use the supplier financial viability template to monitor suppliers facing severe financial difficulties.
 Typically for a vendor going into or out of bankruptcy.
 published: true